deephdc/deep-docs/source/user/modules/mods.rst

 Description
 -----------

-This module is built as a part of proactive proactive network monitoring and anomaly detection in the mean of security protection for computing infrastructure.
+This deep learning module (MODS) is built as a part of proactive proactive network monitoring focusing on abnormal state detection in the mean of security protection for computing infrastructure.
 The principle is based on proactive time-series ferecasting adopting deep neural networks to build an intelligent module capable to provide a near future behaviour estimation of multiple simultaneous monitoring channels based on the knowledge base of past activities.
-An ongoing attack is expected to present a monitoring anomaly, where anomaly stands for a behaviour that deviates from the standard, normal or expected activities.
+An ongoing activity is expected to present a monitoring anomaly, where anomaly stands for a behaviour that deviates from the standard, normal or expected activities.

 The challenge of the proactive network monitoring solution is also the cooperation of scalable edge technologies supporting extensive data analysis, data processing and deep learning modelling to improve the cyber-resilience protection for computing infrastrutures.
+The proactive solution comprises of MODS and its data (pre)-processing (DS) module.
+The DS source code as well as raw data are not publicly available due to their security sensitiveness.
+The ML/DL data for MODS module is publicly available at the institutional
+`repository  <https:digital.csic.es>`_

 Workflow
 --------

 The described workflow supposes usage of downloaded from `DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_ Docker images, i.e. you need either